Valentine-Ebi/SALES-PERFORMANCE-ANALYSIS/README.md

 ![Bottom 10 Customers by sales ](https://github.com/user-attachments/assets/b83836f4-c78a-4d16-b660-6aed41f935d6)

-In order to increase the revenue from the bottom 10 customers, the management should Offer exclusive promotions, Target them with discounted bundles and Launch a re-engagement campaign with incentives or feedback surveys.
+To boost revenue from the bottom 10 customers, KMS should implement targeted engagement strategies.
+Personalized email campaigns with exclusive discounts or product bundles can re-ignite interest.
+Additionally, offering loyalty rewards or limited-time promotions may encourage repeat purchases.
+KMS should also analyze these customers’ previous orders to recommend relevant products and understand purchasing barriers through short surveys.
+Providing flexible payment or delivery options could further improve retention.
+By nurturing these low-engagement clients with strategic incentives and tailored communication, KMS can gradually increase their lifetime value and strengthen customer loyalty across all segments.

-### Determining the Highest shipping cost by shipping method
+### 5.0        Determining the Highest shipping cost by shipping method

           Select Top 1 Ship_Mode, Shipping_Cost
           From [KMS Sql Case Study]